The Best Thermostats That Work With Alexa

 If you don’t care about using your smart thermostat as a smart speaker, and can do without some of the integrations that come with that, then you can also check out the ecobee3 Lite to save on the cost.
 You’ll get essentially the same smart thermostat otherwise.

 The ecobee software allows for a wealth of flexible programming options such as being able to adjust the temperature thresholds, and thus the temperature spread of a given mode.
-You can configure upper and lower limits and allow the system to heat and cool as required, and there are many optional intelligent alerts for things like temperature and humidity limits, as well as potential system issues.
+You can configure upper and lower limits and allow the system to heat and cool as required, and there are many optional smart alerts for things like temperature and humidity limits, as well as potential system issues.

 Scheduling is comprehensive, with the ability to set multiple schedules for different situations, and define the duration for home, away, and sleep modes.
 You can also set up Vacation mode that overrides the normal schedules for a set duration that you specify and uses custom settings for the time you are away.

 The ecobee smart thermostat comes with a smart room sensor, which includes temperature and motion detectors.
-You can add more of these room sensors as you wish, and place them around the house.
-You can then tell the smart thermostat which ones to focus on, or use a combined average to control the temperature.
+You can add more of these room sensors as you wish and place them around the house.
+You can then tell the smart thermostat which ones to focus on or use a combined average to control the temperature.
 The motion component allows the system to automatically switch to Away mode to save energy, but you can override this with Sleep mode, of geofencing on your phone.

 Ecobee also offers door/window smart sensors, and these can be combined with the smart thermostats to detect when, say, a window has been left open and pause the HVAC operation.
 This is a nice addition that most other models don’t provide for.
 Be aware that this feature does require a subscription to ecobee’s Haven smart home system.